Ontraport/PilotPress/readme.txt

 == Changelog ==

 = 1.6.0b =
-* Membership levels are now updated inr eal time and do not require the user to logout and login.
+* Membership levels are now updated in real time and do not require the user to logout and login.

 = 1.6.0 =
 * Important security updates.